The Pros and Cons of Using Recycled Plastic Bricks to Build

 Recycled plastic bricks offer excellent strength and insulation characteristics but can be expensive and release toxins in the event of a fire.

-They are a sustainable alternative to materials that have more embodied energy and could be the right choice for you if you have the budget and are looking to minimize the impact of your project on the environment.
+These recycled bricks are a sustainable alternative to materials that have more embodied energy and could be the right choice for you if you have the budget and are looking to minimize the impact of your project on the environment.

 Now that you know the pros and cons of using recycled plastic bricks to build, you can determine if they are the best option for your own building project.